pedroamarall/rest-builder/networking/README.md

 	1. Try logging into your neighbor's computer.
 You are automatically logged in.

+	1. By adding a public key in ***~/.ssh/authorized_keys***, you are telling SSH that anyone with the corresponding secret private key can access your computer.

-1. Optionally, see the man page for [sftp](https://linux.die.net/man/1/ssh) for more information.
+1. Optionally, see the man page for [ssh](https://linux.die.net/man/1/ssh) for more information.

 ## SFTP